boogogee/github/README.md

 Now you need to set the user and the email in the config file.
 You can do this with these two commands.

-`$ git config --global user.name "Your Name`   <- Sets your name in the config
+`$ git config --global user.name "Your Name"`   <- Sets your name in the config

 `$ git config --global user.email "youremail@example.com"`   <- Sets your default email in the config